Other International Opportunities

 USI History: A USI student won a Korean Fulbright in 1997.

-Adviser: Heidi Gregori-Gahan, director of International Programs and Services.
+Adviser: Heidi Gregori-Gahan, Assistant Provost of the Center for International Programs.

 Telephone: 812/465-1248 E-mail: firstname.lastname@example.org